 Chris definitely wanted to make sure he blew my socks off, and he absolutely did that.
 I was so happy with the finished production of my song.
 I’ll definitely be using Sundown Sessions again.

 There is a very simple reason Chris has worked with the talent he has.
 He has a wicked set of ears, a pile of experience and quite possibly loves your music more than you do.

 ...[Sundown Sessions' producer] has the ability to draw out the best in every musician and his uncompromising commitment to excellence sets him apart.
 Bringing all this expertise together in one person is rare indeed.

 The sonic quality of the recording speaks for itself - but what you can not tell from the recording is how totally painless this was to create...The simplest recording I have ever done, with top quality musicians I wouldn’t normally have access to from my hometown.

 Chris and his team at Sundown Sessions managed to transform my indie-sounding ballad into an incredibly polished single while maintaining the spirit of the original song...
 He certainly has the magic touch.

-We asked Chris how he got into music production.
+We asked Chris how he got into music production before becoming an online music producer.
 “When I was a kid I was really into music.
 An uncle had given my sister and me a small portable record player and a couple of stacks of 45s.
 It was all 50s and 60s music that he grew up on from The Beatles to Herman’s Hermits.
 We used to play those records over and over driving my parents crazy I’m sure.

 Later on I got into Led Zeppelin and Jimi Hendrix, and most days when I got home from high school I used to point the big speakers of my parent’s stereo system at each other and lie on my back between them like they were headphones.
 My ears would have been in between the woofers [laughing] so I guess that’s where I got my love of bass guitar.